-The #1 seed in each of the eight divisions will play the #4 seed and #2 seed will play #3.
-The winners advance to the championship game the following week.

 i.
-CHAMPIONSHIP SITES: To be determined - All must have lights
+CHAMPIONSHIP SITES: To be determined - All must have lights, be properly lined, access to lavatory facilities, a sheltered, heated and lighted area for teams to prepare both at half-time, and prior to the game.
+While a locker room may be used, some better choices may be available as long as they meet the criteria and maintain privacy and security for the athletes.
+Wearing cleats must be allowed in these areas.

-Quarter-final games will be held on Tuesday, November 29, 2016 - Site of the higher ranked team

-Semi-final games will be held on Monday, December 5, 2016 - Site of the higher ranked team

-Final games will be held on Saturday, December 10, 2016 at sites to be determined.
+Quarter-final games will be held on Tuesday, December 3, 2019 - Site of the higher ranked team Semi-final games will be held on Sunday, December 8, 2019 - Site of the higher ranked team Final games will be held on Saturday, December 14, 2019 at sites to be determined.